18F/api-standards/README.md

 ### 4. Provide Support For Versioning
 All APIs must support versioning.
 The recommended method of versioning APIs is to include a major version number in the URL path.
 For example "/v1/".
 An example of this method can be found at: https://gsa.github.io/sam_api/sam/versioning.html.

+#### Major and Minor Versions
+Major versions (e.g. v 1, v2) should be reserved for breaking changes and major releases.
+Minor versions (eg. 1.1, 2.3) should represent non-breaking changes and should not require changes on the client to continue consuming the API.
+Minor versions should NOT be reflected in the URL (which would be a breaking change).

 #### Breaking Changes (backwards-incompatible)
 Any changes made to a specific version of your API should not break your contract with existing users.
-If you need to make a change that will break that contract, create a new major version at a separate URL path.
+If you need to make a change that will break that contract, create a new major version.

 Examples of Breaking Changes:
 - Removing an HTTP method
 - Removing or renaming a field in the request or response message
 - Removing or renaming a query parameter
-- Changing the URL format
+- Changing the URL or URL format

 #### Non-Breaking Changes (backwards-incompatible)